henryhale/henryhale.github.io/src/content/blog/red-light-paradox.md

   collective effect of many.
 I argue that water is not wet and that `wetting` is as a result of action of water on something solid.
-Molecules in water are not layered up like bricks so it is wrong to say: A water molecule on top of another does not imply that the former molecule wets the latter.
+Molecules in water are not layered up like bricks so it is wrong to say: A water molecule on top of another implies that the former molecule wets the latter.

 > Most scientists define wetness as a liquid's ability to maintain contact with
 > a solid surface, meaning that water itself is not wet, but can make other